microsoft/DeepSpeed/docs/_pages/features.md

 ## Performance Analysis and Debugging

-DeepSpeed provides a set of tools for performance analysis debugging.
+DeepSpeed provides a set of tools for performance analysis and debugging.

 ### Wall Clock Breakdown

-This gives you a detailed breakdown of the time spent in different parts of the training and can be enabled in the `deepspeed_config` file.
+DeepSpeed provides a detailed breakdown of the time spent in different parts of the training.
+This can be enabled by setting the following in the `deepspeed_config` file.

 ```json
 {